- EN - Blog

 - Customer Loyalty and Satisfaction

 Relational &Transactional NPS: What are the Differences ?

 There are many important factors to consider regarding customer satisfaction and experience, such as: earning customer loyalty, increasing their lifetime value, turning customers into promoters, making yourself stand out from the competition, etc. With all this in mind, it’s likely you’ve already implemented customer satisfaction indicators such as the Net Promoter Score.
 This article will examine the differences between a relational and transactional Net Promoter Score, or NPS.
-Find out which option will work best for you and then read our tips on implementation.
+Find out which option will work best for you and read our tips on implementation.

 RELATIONSHIP NPS TO GAUGE CUSTOMER LOYALTY

-- You want to boost customer loyalty: Evaluate how they engage with you to see how likely they are to recommend you to other potential customers as well as what their image of you is.
+- You want to boost customer loyalty: Evaluate how they engage with you to see how likely they are to recommend you to other potential customers as well as understanding what their image of you is.

 - Undertake structural changes: Before undergoing an extreme makeover, such as an image or target market change, or launching an entirely new concept, etc., a relationship NPS will enable you to set up a long-term strategic action plan in line with your priorities.

 - Reactivate non-purchasing customers and maintain your active customers: Do a relationship NPS survey to understand why non-purchasers haven’t returned.
 Target customers who don’t buy as much or buy less as well as customers who haven’t renewed their loyalty card.